AbelAvendanoArgueta/Botecitos_El_Juego/README.md

         DO WHAT YOU WANT IS PUBLIC LICENSE
             Version 1, November 2022

-Copyright (C) 2022 Group 3 because we are 3
+   Copyright (C) 2022 Grupo 3 porque somos 3

     Everyone can copy and distribute it word for word or modify it, if you copy this document without license you are allowed to change it as you want and name it as you want.

         DO WHAT YOU WANT, PUBLIC LICENSE
 THE TERMS AND CONDITIONS OF COPYING, DISTRIBUTION AND MODIFICATION ARE 0.

     you just DO WHAT YOU WANT.
 ```